 Unlike credit card rental car insurance, travel insurance:

-Get Coverage That Protects More Than Just the Car
+How Can I Get Coverage That Protects More Than Just My Rental Car?

 Credit card rental car insurance can be a helpful benefit, but it is rarely enough on its own.
 It typically covers only damage to the rental vehicle and leaves out important areas such as liability, medical expenses, and broader trip disruptions.